FBisca/todofy/README.md

 - **Unit/Component:** Vitest + Testing Library for fast, isolated tests.
 - **E2E:** Playwright for a robust POM structure tests.
+  - Since I decided to do a full E2E testing solution and the API Filesystem is very limited and shared between contexts, I opted to make the Playwright execution sequentially instead of parallel, so the when a worker delete the file it doesn't affect other workers.
+A more robust solution would be creating client identifiers and attributing a session of the file for each.

 ### **Other Notable Choices**